 Fast forward, I stayed focused and dedicated, giving my best every day at school.

 All my efforts paid off when I was accepted to study accounting at the 'University of Natal in Pietermaritzburg'.
-It was a big deal for me and I could see my dream of becoming a CA a coming to life.
+It was a big deal for me and I could see my dream of becoming a CA coming to life.

 Unfortunately, due to my dad’s financial constraints and since I was not eligible for any bursary or financial aid, I could not afford to get admission there.
 This was in 1994.